-- Pavement section recommendations are based on a subgrade CBR value of 3.0.
+- If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations. - Pavement section recommendations are based on a subgrade CBR value of 2.5.
 The pavement recommendations are not based on the shrink / swell characteristics of the underlying soils.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the "Vertical Movements" section of this report.
-Use of geogrid helps reduce the shrink / swell related cracking. - If water is allowed to get underneath the asphalt / concrete or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
+The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the Vertical Movements section of this report.
+Use of geogrid will help reduce the shrink / swell related pavement cracking. - Significant pavement distress has been observed during construction phase with the combination of construction traffic and irrigation water / rain-water getting underneath the asphalt. - If water is allowed to get underneath the asphalt / concrete or if moisture content of the base or subgrade changes significantly, then pavement distress will occur.
 Moisture penetration underneath the asphalt pavement surface should be reduced.
-One of the following methods should be used: - o Deeper curbs; such as curbs extending a minimum of 3 inches into subgrade. - Compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction. - Water should not be allowed to pond within the pavement surface.
-The pavement surface should be finished (such as a crown) to drain water away. - Water should not be allowed to pond along the edges.
-Drainage should be designed to divert water away from the pavement edges. - The pavement may experience erosion after rain events.
-The distressed or eroded pavement sections should be promptly repaired. - If the above regular maintenance is not possible, then a pavement section with a minimum of 2 inch thick asphalt surface is recommended.
+One of the following methods should be used: - O Deeper curbs; such as curbs extending a minimum of 3 inches into subgrade. - o Compacted clays backfilled against the curbs. - In addition, water should not be allowed to get underneath the pavement section at the time of home construction.